 Non-invasive prenatal genetic testing NIPT is a method that uses maternal blood to detect fetal chromosomal abnormalities and other characteristics in early pregnancy, with no risks for the fetus.
-This makes it a promising method from both a medical and ethical perspective, because prenatal diagnosis based on amniocentesis or chorionic villus sampling is known to have a small, but real, risk of inducing a miscarriage, which is difficult for many women to accept.
+This makes it a promising method from both a medical and ethical perspective.
+Prenatal diagnosis based on amniocentesis or chorionic villus sampling is known to have a small, but real, risk of inducing a miscarriage, which is difficult for many women to accept.

 Flourishing line of business

-NIPT has experienced considerable growth since its advent in 2011, especially because it is offered by various commercial companies , making it accessible to the vast majority of people and countries (including by Internet commerce).
-NIPT can detect sex-related chromosome abnormalities, rare subchromosomal microdeletions and aneuploid disorders (disorders with more or less than 23 chromosomes), especially Down’s syndrome; more recently, it has even been able to analyze the whole genome.
-Nevertheless, there are still few studies that support its clinical utility.
+NIPT has considerable growth since its advent in 2011, especially because it is offered by various commercial companies, making it accessible to the vast majority of people and countries (including by Internet commerce).
+NIPT can detect sex-related chromosome abnormalities, rare subchromosomal microdeletions and aneuploid disorders (disorders with more or less than 23 chromosomes), especially Down’s syndrome.

-- being able to use it without the required informed consent, the potential promotion of abortion,
+- can use it without the required informed consent, the potential promotion of abortion,

 - the fact that the rights of the disabled can be violated, that